 What is swaddling?

-‘Wrapping your baby in a swaddle mimics the feeling of security he felt when in the womb and can really help when settling a new baby,’ says Alison.
-‘However, even in the womb, babies can move and turn so it's important that the swaddle isn’t too tight or restrictive as this could cause problems within the hip joints.’
+"Wrapping your baby in a swaddle mimics the feeling of security he felt when in the womb and can really help when settling a new baby," says Alison.
+"However, even in the womb, babies can move and turn so it's important that the swaddle isn’t too tight or restrictive as this could cause problems within the hip joints."

 What are the benefits of swaddling?

 Similar to using a baby sleeping bag, a lot of parents find that swaddling works for them and their baby, however experts are still unsure whether the benefits of swaddling are scientifically accurate.
-It’s that swaddling may:
+It’s thought that swaddling may:

 • Help settle your baby for sleep